-Michael Žantovský : Success is no measure
+Michael Žantovský : Success is no measure of happiness

 Written by: Monika Mudranincová

 The public remembers Michael Žantovský (55) as President Havel’s first spokesman, senator, and chairman of the ODA.
 He left politics and these days is only rarely in the Czech Republic, as he’s the Czech ambassador to Israel.